dawit-michael/telebirr/README.md

 Telebirr is a mobile money service developed and was launched by Ethio telecom, the state owned telecommunication and Internet service provider in Ethiopia.
 > Notice
-> This is a personal package  created to help developers and not sponsered or created by the offical telebirr company.
+> This is a personal package  created to help developers and not sponsored or created by the official telebirr company.
-> Any information regarding your payment credentials such as appId,appKey and publicKey are in no way stored or changed when using this package package.
+> Any information regarding your payment credentials such as appId,appKey and publicKey are in no way stored or changed .

 This npm package  is an encapsulation of telebirr  api created to ease the development process.